-You’ll see the ad account that pixel is associated with.
-All you need is to cut off the connection of pixel from the ad account.
-There will be tiny trash can option next to the name of the associated ad account; press that trash can to delete the ad account from the pixel.
+You’ll see the ad account that Pixel is associated with.
+All you need is to cut off the connection of the pixel from the ad account.
+There will be a tiny trash can option next to the name of the associated ad account; press that trash can delete the ad account from the pixel.

 If you’re still having a hard time removing your pixel association with the Facebook ad account, check out this video tutorial to see how it’s done.

 Also read: How to get TikTok Pixel ID?